Big, black birds something to crow about

 Many farmers and some bird watchers and some boys shoot them and they used to poison them.
 To poison crows, they put strychnine in the eyes of a dead animal.
 Crows eat the eyes of dead animals first and, of course, when they eat the eyes of a poisoned carcass they get the strychnine.

 Crows were also dynamited.
 This was done by tying a stick of dynamite to the limb of a tree in a woods where crows roosted.
 When a flock of crows had gathered to roost the dynamite was detonated.
-A thousand crows or more would be killed at blast.
+A thousand crows or more would be killed in one blast.

 Crows build platform nests in the tops tall trees.
 Male and female work together though the female does most of the work.
 But her mate often brings the female food as she shapes the nest of sticks, lays the eggs and incubates.
 The male also helps with incubating and with feeding and teaching fledglings.